Winning by margins large and small, Altuve and Stanton are both worthy MVPs

 OK, time for trades and free-agent signings!
 Awards season is over and the MVP winners are Giancarlo Stanton of the Miami Marlins and Jose Altuve of the Houston Astros.
 Congrats to both of them on their outstanding seasons.
-Both are deserving winners; we simply don't get crazy awards results like we did a decade ago.
+They are deserving winners; we simply don't get crazy awards results like we did a decade ago.
 The voters have learned and adapted and vote with more knowledge than they once did.

 The National League MVP vote promised to be a chaotic result and that's what we got with Stanton edging out Joey Votto by two points (302 to 300) in the fourth-closest vote ever.
 Six different players received first-place votes, seven different players finished in the top three on somebody's ballot and Stanton and Votto finished one-two despite both playing on losing teams.
 Stanton became just the seventh MVP winner from a losing team, joining Ernie Banks (twice), Andre Dawson, Cal Ripken, Alex Rodriguez and Mike Trout.